quynquyn/lessons/_lessons/class1/lesson12.md

 ## 2. Where
-{% include player.html identifier="lesson-ex2" lesson="C1L01" file="C1L12-Explanation2.mp3" %}
+{% include player2.html identifier="examples2" class=lesson.class lesson=page.lesson %}

 1. **Where do you usually go on your vacation, Robert?**
 - **I usually go to Canada in the summer**